Open592/appletviewer/src/main/kotlin/com/open592/appletviewer/config/language/README.md

 ```

 It is the job of the `config` package to parse out all localized content strings
-from the `jav_config.ws` file and utilize our provided `setContent` method to
+from the `jav_config.ws` file and expose the dynamic content to the rest of the
-provide access to this dynamic localized content.
+applet viewer.

 ### Initial locale strings